xeger/pipeclean/REFERENCE.md

 # Pipeclean Reference Guide

+## Mode

+All pipeclean subcommands accept a `-m` / `--mode` flag that defines the data format being worked with; currently, only `mysql` is well-tested and `json` is provided as a proof of concept.

+In `mysql` mode, the input **must** be formatted in the style of `mysqldump` with one statement per line.
+If a statement spans lines, it will fail to parse and pipeclean will emit it, unchanged, to the output.
+MySQL scrubbing uses parallelism.

+In the (experimental) `json` mode, the input is a JSON document and that is parsed by `encoding/json.NewDecoder()` so it _may_ stream, but this has not been explored.
+JSON mode does not (yet) use parallelism and **may not properly apply rules**.

 ## Scrubbing

 The `scrub` command parses fragments of structured data from stdin, applies sanitization rules, and prints the result to stdout.